NOC-OI/shell-extras/_episodes/11-streams.md

 There are three standard input/outputs streams created when you run a Unix command.
 These can be thought of as the transfer of data to and from your command.
 The three streams are standard input (STDIN), standard output (STDOUT) and standard error (STDERR).

+To explore these streams, we're going to use Nelle's do-stats.sh script from earlier.
+Therefore, return to the `north-pacific-gyre` directory.

 ## STDIN

-STDIN the the stream by which the program you are running is provided with its input data.
+STDIN is the stream by which the program you are running is provided with its input data.
 Unix automatically connects this to your terminal keyboard.
 For example, when you are entering your password or passphrase when ssh-ing into a remote server, you are using STDIN.
 The stream ID of STDIN is 0.

 ## STDOUT vs STDERR